Oh Whale

 The Joneses

-The Joneses explores the story of Jheri Jones, a lively 74-year-old transgender divorcee and her family who live in Bible Belt Mississippi.
-Though she’s reconciled with the family after years of estrangement, and now lives with two of her sons in a trailer park home, Jheri embarks on a new journey to reveal her identity to her grandchildren, resolve old resentments and reconcile thorny questions from the past.
+The Joneses follows Jheri Jones, a lively 74-year-old transgender divorcee living in Mississippi’s Bible Belt.
+Reconciled with her family after years of estrangement, and now living with two of her sons, she embarks on a new journey to share her identity with her grandchildren and confront tensions from the past.

-Premiered at San Francisco Intl Film Festival 2016
+Premiered at the San Francisco International Film Festival (2016)

 The Stronger

-Nominated Best Experimental Film, Female Eye Film Festival, Toronto, Canada
+Nominated for Best Experimental Film, Female Eye Film Festival, Toronto, Canada

-Best Artistic Directors Award, Lady Filmmakers Festival, LA, USA
+Best Artistic Directors Award, Lady Filmmakers Festival, Los Angeles, USA

 W.L.
 Dow: Architect